 Listing and filtering traces

-Access control: holders of manage see every trace in a Context.
+Access control: principals with grant:manage or broad memory:read see traces in their region.
 Other callers see only traces whose session scope falls within their read grant — trace listing follows the same boundary model as memory reads.

 Using traces for debugging